 8.1.4.1.
+For Level 1A:

-The frequency for product verification on the Type 1 test performed by the manufacturer shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2018 — Risk Management — Principles and guidelines, and shall have a minimum frequency per CoP family of one verification per 12 months.8.1.4.2.
+The frequency for product verification on the Type 1 test performed by the manufacturer shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2018 — Risk Management — Principles and guidelines, and shall have a minimum frequency per CoP family of one verification per 12 months.

+For level 1B:

+The frequency for product verification on the Type 1 test performed by the manufacturer shall have a minimum frequency per CoP family of one verification per 12 months.

+8.1.4.2.
 If the number of vehicles produced within the CoP family exceeds 7,500 vehicles per 12 months, the minimum verification frequency per CoP family shall be determined by dividing the planned production volume per 12 months by 5,000 and mathematically rounding this number to the nearest integer.

 8.1.4.3.
+For Level 1A:

-If the number of vehicles produced within the CoP family exceeds 17,500 vehicles per 12 months, the frequency per CoP family shall be one verification per 3 months.
+If the number of vehicles produced within the CoP family exceeds 17,500 vehicles per 12 months, the frequency per CoP family shall be at least one verification per 3 months.

+For Level 1B:

+If the number of vehicles produced within the CoP family exceeds 5,000 vehicles per month, the frequency per CoP family shall be at least one verification per month.

 8.1.4.4.
 The tests of vehicles for product verification shall be evenly distributed over the period of 12 months.
-The last product verification shall reach a decision within one month after the 12 month period has ended.
+The last product verification shall reach a decision within 12 months unless the manufacturer can justify that an extension of a maximum of one month is necessary.

 8.1.4.5.
 The planned production volume of the CoP family per a 12 month period shall be monitored by the manufacturer on a monthly basis, and the responsible authority shall be informed if any change in the planned production volume causes changes to either the size of the CoP family or the Type 1 test frequency.

 8.1.5.
+Test frequency for the Type 4 test

+Once per year a vehicle shall be randomly taken from the CoP family described in paragraph 8.1.3.2. to this Annex and subjected to the three tests described in Appendix 2 to Annex C3.

 8.1.6.
-The responsible authority which has granted type-approval may at any time verify the conformity control methods applied in each production facility.
+Audits by the responsible authority

-For the purpose of this Regulation the responsible authority shall perform audits for verifying the manufacturers arrangements and documented control plans at the facility of the manufacturer, in all cases, with a minimum frequency of [one audit per 12 months].
+The responsible authority shall perform audits for verifying the manufacturers arrangements and documented control plans at the facility of the manufacturer, in all cases, with a minimum frequency of [one audit per 12 months].

+Where the interpolation method is used, verification of the interpolation calculation may be carried out by, or at the request of, the responsible authority as part of the audit process.

 If the responsible authority is not satisfied with the audit results, physical tests shall directly be carried out on production vehicles as described in paragraphs 8.2. to 8.4 to verify the conformity of the vehicle production.

-For Level 1A only:
+For Level 1A and Level 2 only:

 The manufacturers arrangements and documented control plans shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2009 — Risk Management — Principles and guidelines.

 8.1.7.
+Physical test verifications by the responsible authority

-For Level 1A:
+For Level 1A and Level 2:

 The normal frequency of physical test verifications by the responsible authority shall be based on the results of the auditing procedure of the manufacturer on a risk assessment methodology and in all cases with a minimum frequency of one verification test per three years.
 The responsible authority shall conduct these physical emission tests on production vehicles as described in paragraphs 8.2. to 8.4.